Italy: In the Path of the Etruscans

 Day 10Etruscan town of Volterra

 Volterra is the very picture of a Tuscan hill town.
 Originally an Etruscan town, the fortification walls enclose the Parco Archeologico Enrico Fiumi.
-This park contains two Etruscan temples, as well as a intriguing 1st century basin that the Romans built to collect rain water and distribute to citizens who lived in lower-lying areas.
+This park contains two Etruscan temples, as well as an intriguing 1st-century basin that the Romans built to collect rainwater and distribute it to citizens who lived in lower-lying areas.

 We will also visit the Guarnacci Etruscan Museum housing thousands of funeral urns and many unique bronze sculptures and terracotta pieces.
 Recent archaeological work has uncovered a large Roman amphitheater thought to date to the 1st century AD.